-Whether you are looking for an original watercolor painting or a high quality art print, Saatchi Art has over 25,044 original watercolor paintings for sale from emerging artists around the world.
-Read more
+Whether you are looking for an original painting or a high quality art print, Saatchi Art has over 32,636 original paintings for sale from emerging artists around the world.

 Watercolor paintings have a longstanding and illustrious history.
 Long before the establishment of the British and American schools of watercolor in the 18th and 19th centuries, it was the primary medium used in ancient Japanese and Chinese painting.
 Also, during the European Renaissance, wildlife illustrators often produced watercolor paintings of flowers, plants, and animals.
 The luminescent, dreamlike quality of watercolor and its easy accessibility have made it a popular medium among professionals and hobbyists alike.
 However, working with watercolor is notoriously unpredictable, and producing exquisite works demands an expert eye and a level of flexibility and spontaneity that only comes with a true mastery of the art.
 We’re proud to be able to offer some of the most impressive contemporary fine art watercolor paintings for sale created by talented emerging artists from around the world.
 Browse our selection today!